Farallon Islands: In literature and the arts

+Abby Geni's 2016 novel The Lightkeepers is set on the Farallon Islands.

-The Farallon Islands and their role in the Egg War of the Gold Rush era are documented in the 2017 The Kitchen Sisters Present podcast episode "Egg Wars", in the 2019 The Dollop podcast episode 407 "The Egg Wars", and in the 2020 Behind the Bastards podcast episode "The War of the Eggs".
+The Farallon Islands and their role in the Egg War of the Gold Rush era are documented in the 2017 The Kitchen Sisters Present podcast episode "Egg Wars", in the 2019 episode "The Egg Wars" on the comedy podcast The Dollop, and in the 2020 Behind the Bastards podcast episode "The War of the Eggs".